-take a lead on improving the conditions for those working at height.
-The use of cutting edge technology and a focus on best practice is helping to ensure that improvements in place during bridge inspections. can be made and that employees are safe while working at height.
+It is clear that many in industry have already sought to take a lead on improving the conditions for those working at height.
+The use of cutting edge technology and a focus on best practice is helping to ensure that improvements can be made and that employees are safe while working at height.